Priyap375/sql-projects/odin-foundation-sql/README.md

-This was an ODIN school project on SQL foundation.
+This was an ODIN school project where I leveraged basic SQL to analyze actor participation, movie rental patterns, genre preferences, and award-winning contributions within the Maven Movies dataset.
+Developed SQL queries to retrieve specific data from a relational database using fundamental SQL commands such as SELECT, WHERE, FROM, ORDER BY, and JOINs.

+Task:

 Write a SQL query to count the number of characters except for the spaces for each actor.
 Return the first 10 actors' name lengths along with their names.